timrobot/SimpleSim/README.md

 | 9 | Pitch relative to ball | 0 | 0 | radians |

 ### Reward
-A reward is given based on the distance the claw is from the ball, as well as the difference in orientation of the claw from the direction of the claw to the target ball.
+A reward is given based on the distance the claw is from the ball, as well as the difference of the claw's orientation from the direction from the claw to the ball.

 `reward = 1 - sum(ball.xyz - claw.xyz).sqrt() - abs(heading - angleto(claw, ball)) / PI`